GurungDhiraj/SNHU-Operating-Platforms/README.md

 # SNHU CS230: Operating-Platforms
+<ins>**Course Description:**<ins>

+Students will develop a deeper understanding of operating platforms and architectures through the analysis and evaluation of the characteristics, advantages, and weaknesses of each.
+Students will learn the value of utilizing software design templates as well as how to utilize them to solve problems.

+<ins>**Course Competencies:**<ins>

+This course covers the following competencies, which represent the knowledge and skills relevant to your field:

+CS-30406: Utilize software design templates and patterns to efficiently solve a problem

+CS-30407: Analyze the characteristics of and techniques specific to various systems architectures

+CS-30408: Evaluate the characteristics, advantages, and weaknesses of various platforms

+<ins>**Questions:**<ins>

 Q: Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?